IAmBlackHacker/Facebook-BruteForce/README.md

 # Facebook-BruteForce
 ```
-Bruteforce attack for Facebook Account
+Bruteforce attack, For educational purpose only
 ```
 ## Find here a video on YouTube
 https://youtu.be/qIfGxDmRQIU